oluwadamilarey/crimmit-test/README.md

 ## Notes

 - The provided `docker-compose.yml` includes commented-out sections for additional services (billing, auth) and volume configurations.
-Uncomment these as needed for your full application setup.
 - Ensure all required ports are free on your host machine before starting the services.
-- For production deployment, review and adjust the Dockerfile in each service directory and the docker-compose.yml file as needed.